Ascent seating series: responding to the unique requirements of healthcare waiting room seating

 Placemaking for wellbeing

 Public furniture in healthcare means far more than patient comfort and safety, it is also a key component of placemaking.

-Book a demo of the new Ascent healthcare solution
+Book a presentation of the new Ascent healthcare solution

 We are making healthcare spaces matter